 Even seasoned scholars can be ensnared by the ever-rising number and global reach of predatory journals operating under a veneer of legitimacy.
 But post-graduate and early career researchers may be more susceptible to the approaches of predatory publishers because they are less familiar with the reputable journals in their field or with legitimate academic publishing practices and have a powerful incentive to establish a publication tally.

 Senior academics and supervisors can play a critical role in counselling early career researchers to be discerning about the motives and practices of unscrupulous publishers and direct them towards reputable options.

 Excessive requests piling up in your inbox may be the first tell-tale sign that an unscrupulous publisher is stalking your disciplinary area.
 Be cautious and thorough in your efforts to establish the bona fides of the publisher.
 Here are some things that may give you a clue that the journal and its publisher is not trustworthy or reputable:

 - Poor quality articles with obvious errors or that do not demonstrate ‘peer review’ processes or show ‘peer review’ of limited scholarly value

 - Low fee structure that looks too good to be true

 - New publishers or journal names that you or your colleagues are not familiar with, particularly with ‘international’ in the title

 - The publisher’s or chief editor’s name is not clearly displayed on the journal website.

-If you’re still unsure about the integrity of your chosen journal, contact your supervisor, a research integrity adviser in your Faculty, a liaison librarian, or the University’s Copyright & Open Access Coordinator for advice.
+If you’re still unsure about the integrity of your chosen journal or conference, contact your supervisor, a research integrity adviser in your Faculty, a liaison librarian, or the University’s Copyright & Open Access Coordinator for advice.